 A critical component of team building is to celebrate the successes, accept the failures, recognise the big efforts, and come together as a team.
 It might be as simple as getting together for staff drink, a team dinner, a fun awards afternoon, or even a casual get together (out of the office) for a few laughs.

 Organised team building activities are also a great way to get together with the team, take a load off, and have someone else be responsible for putting an event together.
-There are so many options and team experiences on offer these days, its almost mind boggling when looking for a event or activity suitable for your team.
+There are so many options and team experiences on offer these days, its almost mind-boggling when looking for an event or activity suitable for your team.

 The absolute key success factor when choosing an experience or activity for your team, is to ensure it caters for as many in the team as possible.
 Don’t just pick something that the boss is good at (and wants to show everyone), and definitely stay away from activities and experiences that the quiet, introverted team members will struggle with… remember it’s about inclusion and engagement!

 If it’s an organised team building event, look for something that focuses more on collaboration or a shared positive experience.
 Activities where the whole team can achieve success together, and the ability to engage them into a common goal.
 Create a fun, positive and interactive setting, throw in some awards and special mentions for big efforts throughout the year, celebrate birthdays, and make mention of new staff or staff that might be leaving.